Text segmentation: Word segmentation

+spaces between words like written English.
+Because there are ambiguous texts where only the author knows the intended meaning.
+For example, "美国会不同意。" may mean "美国 会 不同意。" (The US will not agree.) or "美 国会 不同意。" (The US Congress does not agree).
+For more details, see Chinese word-segmented writing.

 Intent segmentation

 Intent segmentation is the problem of dividing written words into keyphrases (2 or more group of words).

 In English and all other languages the core intent or desire is identified and become the corner-stone of the keyphrase Intent segmentation.
 Core product/service, idea, action & or thought anchor the keyphrase.

 "[All things are made of atoms].
 [Little particles that move] [around in perpetual motion], [attracting each other] [when they are a little distance apart], [but repelling] [upon being squeezed] [into one another]."

 Sentence segmentation

 Sentence segmentation is the problem of dividing a string of written language into its component sentences.
 In English and some other languages, using punctuation, particularly the full stop/period character is a reasonable approximation.
 However even in English this problem is not trivial due to the use of the full stop character for abbreviations, which may or may not also terminate a sentence.
 For example, Mr. is not its own sentence in "Mr. Smith went to the shops in Jones Street."
 When processing plain text, tables of abbreviations that contain periods can help prevent incorrect assignment of sentence boundaries.

 As with word segmentation, not all written languages contain punctuation characters that are useful for approximating sentence boundaries.